hubertdang/sysc4810-assignment/README.md

 ## How to Run the Program

 **Note**: This design uses *multi-role composition*, e.g., a Premium Client user type should be assigned both Client and Premium Client roles.
 More details on specific roles each user type ought to be assigned are described in my report.
-Keep in mind this design would rely on a hypothetical authoritative entity to ensure roles are correctly assigned to users.
+Keep in mind this design would rely on a hypothetical authoritative entity (assignment description says implementing this is out of scope) to ensure roles are correctly assigned to users based on their user type.

+**Note**: When the prompt for choosing roles comes up, **PLEASE** read the instructions on how to do so in the prompt.
+Do **NOT** just navigate to an option and then hit \<Enter\>.
+You must **select** your option(s) first (recall in most cases you must select multiple).
 ```bash
 python3 src/main.py
 ```